cservan/lib_distance/README.md

 # lib_distance
-A simple library to use word2vec models in C++.
+A simple library to use word2vec models in C++ and JAVA.

 ## Installation